 I know, I know, you were expecting something more mind blowing right?
 We all use Google on pretty much a daily basis, but I’m willing to bet that many of you have never used their maps functionality in the way that I’m about to show you.

-Whether you want to use this tool as your vacation itinerary planner, a trip route planner on a road trip or just as a way to save ideas for a future adventure, you’ll learn all of the tools you need in the post below.
+Whether you want to use this tool as your vacation itinerary planner, a trip route planner to help you plan a road trip, or just as a way to save ideas for a future adventure, you’ll learn all of the tools you need in the post below.
 But first I want to share with you a little bit about why I love this tool so much.

 Why I Plan All My Trips With Google Maps